BOTWVANILLAMC/botwvanillamc.github.io/index.md

 ## MODPACK FILES

 The server uses a few [FabricMC](https://fabricmc.net/use/){:target="_blank"} mods for some additional features, you can grab a MultiMC Instance or a Twitch Modpack at these links.
-The Twitch Modpack may also be downloaded straight from the twitch launcher, this is heavily recommended:
+The Twitch Modpack may also be downloaded straight from the Twitch Client, this is heavily recommended:

 [MultiMC Instance](https://github.com/BOTWVANILLAMC/botwvanillamc.github.io/raw/master/BOTW%20Vanilla%20-%20MMC.zip){:target="_blank"}